guntsvzz/AGRMCR/README.md

 This script processes the review data to generate various entity files.
 #### Generated Files:
-- `vocab.txt`: Contains a list of unique words from the reviews.
+- `vocab.txt`       : Contains a list of unique words from the reviews.
-- `user.txt`: Contains a list of unique user IDs.
+- `user.txt`        : Contains a list of unique user IDs.
-- `product.txt`: Contains a list of unique product IDs.
+- `product.txt`     : Contains a list of unique product IDs.
-- `review_text.txt`: Contains the text of the reviews.
+- `review_text.txt` : Contains the text of the reviews.
-- `review_u_p.txt`: Maps reviews to users and products.
+- `review_u_p.txt`  : Maps reviews to users and products.
-- `review_id.txt`: Contains unique review IDs.
+- `review_id.txt`   : Contains unique review IDs.
+- `train.txt`       :
+- `test.txt`        :
+- `validation.txt`  :

 ### STEP 2 : Split datasets for training and test
 `split_train_test.py`